Staghorn Fern Kokedama

 WHAT TO EXPECT

 This listing is for one (1) Staghorn Fern Kokedama.
-We'll make your Staghorn Fern Kokedama to order, choosing from our collection of Staghorn Ferns, typically Platycerium bifurcatum and Platycerium 'Netherlands.'
-No two pieces are alike, and yours will have its own unique shape, size and personality - expect this natural variation from the photos, and feel free to include any preferences with your order.
+We'll make your Kokedama to order.
+No two pieces are alike, and yours will have its own unique shape, size and personality - expect this natural variation from the photos.
+Moss ball measures about 5" - 6" in diameter.